foysalRabbi/Anisble-Centos-7/README.md

 # LAMP_Ansible_Centos7

 The term "LAMP_Ansible_Centos7" seems to refer to a specific technology stack and configuration used in IT and software development.
 Let's break down the components:
 # LAMP:

 1. L: Stands for Linux, the operating system.
 2. A: Stands for Apache, the web server.
 3. M: Stands for MySQL or MariaDB, the relational database management system.
-4. P: Stands for PHP, Python, or Perl, the programming languages used for web development.
+4. P: Stands for PHP
-5.

 LAMP is a popular open-source web development stack used for building dynamic web applications and websites.

 # Ansible: